-Tehuel trial: Prosecutors sought life imprisonment, hate crime aggravation, and reparations for the transgender population.
+Tehuel trial: prosecution requested life imprisonment, hate crime aggravating circumstance, and reparations for the trans population

-An intense day of arguments amid a festival with activists and family members of victims of femicide, institutional violence, and hate crimes accompanying Norma, Tehuel's mother.
+An intense day of arguments amidst a festival with activists and relatives of victims of femicides, institutional violence and hate crimes accompanying Norma, Tehuel's mother.

-The final day of the trial for the transhomicide of Tehuel de la Torre was filled with mixed emotions.
-On the one hand, the arguments of the prosecution, the plaintiffs, and the defense before the Second Criminal Court of La Plata reconstructed the circumstances surrounding Tehuel's disappearance.
-They reviewed evidence, events, expert reports, testimonies, timelines, images, and videos.
-Several of these elements recalled the difficulties Tehuel faced as a young, poor, trans man in the suburbs, and how, although his body has not been found, the evidence leads to the belief that it was a hate homicide based on gender identity.
+The final day of the trial for the trans homicide of Tehuel de la Torre was filled with mixed emotions.
+On one hand, the closing arguments of the prosecution, the plaintiff, and the defense before the Oral Criminal Court No. 2 of La Plata reconstructed the circumstances surrounding Tehuel's disappearance.
+They reviewed evidence, facts, expert reports, testimonies, timelines, images, and videos.
+Several of these elements recalled the difficulties Tehuel faced as a young, poor, trans man in the Greater Buenos Aires area, and how, although his body has not been found, the evidence suggests that it was a homicide motivated by hatred of his gender identity.

-Both the prosecution and the plaintiffs requested a life sentence for Luis Alberto Ramos, accused of being a co-perpetrator of aggravated hate homicide based on gender identity.
-They also requested community reparation measures for transvestite and transgender communities.
-Ramos's public defense attorney, Natalia Argenti, requested an acquittal, citing a lack of conclusive evidence.
+Both the prosecution and the plaintiffs requested a life sentence for Luis Alberto Ramos, accused of being an accomplice in a homicide aggravated by hatred based on gender identity.
+They also requested community-based reparations for trans and gender-diverse groups.
+Ramos's public defender, Natalia Argenti, requested acquittal, arguing a lack of conclusive evidence.

-Today, many more people and organizations, as well as mothers of victims from far away, came to the courts to support the trial.
-The support and organization of activists for sexual diversity, human rights activists, and victims of other institutional and/or patriarchal violence gave each other strength.
-The sexual diversity group Pride and Struggle was key in the call for justice and support.
+Today, many more people and organizations, as well as mothers of victims who traveled from afar, came to the courthouse to support the trial.
+The support and organization of LGBTQ+ activists, human rights activists, and victims of other forms of institutional and/or patriarchal violence gave each other strength.
+The LGBTQ+ rights movement, Pride and Struggle, was key in demanding justice and providing support.

 Photo: Edgar Lobo Gómez.

 Today marked the anniversary of the disappearance of another young woman, Johana Ramallo, a victim of human trafficking, seven years ago.
 Her mother was present, accompanying Tehuel's mother.
-Also present was Rosa Bru, the mother of Miguel Bru, a student who disappeared in 1990 in La Plata.
-Marta Montero, the mother of Lucía Perez, murdered in 2016 in Mar del Plata.
-In addition to Victoria, the mother of Melody, a young trans woman murdered in Mendoza; and Mabel, the sister of Sofía Fernández, a trans teacher murdered in a police station in Derqui, where the prime suspects are police officers.
-They and other relatives of victims gave this day an atmosphere where the emotion of being together mingled with indescribable pain.
-Absences, injustices, inequalities, demands, and one certainty: unity as power, strength, support.
-The articulation of resistance to transform a profoundly unequal world in different areas.
-Among them, access to justice.
+Also present were Rosa Bru, mother of Miguel Bru, a student who disappeared in 1990 in La Plata; Marta Montero, mother of Lucía Pérez, murdered in 2016 in Mar del Plata; Victoria, mother of Melody, a young trans woman murdered in Mendoza; and Mabel, sister of Sofía Fernández, a trans teacher murdered in a police station in Derqui, where the main suspects are police officers.
+These and other family members of victims imbued this day with an atmosphere where the emotion of being together mingled with unspeakable pain.
+Absences, injustices, inequalities, demands, and one certainty: unity as a power, a strength, a support.
+The articulation of resistance to transform a profoundly unequal world in different spheres, including access to justice.

 Festival and delayed audience

 The arguments scheduled for 10:30 a.m. were moved to 1:00 p.m.
-The morning was a hub of activities, open radio, and a space to hear the voices of trans and trans masculinities.
+The morning was filled with activities, including an open radio broadcast and a space to hear the voices of trans and travesti men.
 Among them was Say Sacayan, Diana's brother.
-They complained that they were not heard in court.
+They claimed they had not been heard during the trial.
 Mothers of victims also made their voices heard on stage.

-In the afternoon, while the arguments were taking place inside, art, music, a soup kitchen, a parade, a ballroom, and a batucada dance group were on display in the street.
-A booth belonging to the Ministry of Women and Diversity of the Province of Buenos Aires offered information and the opportunity to take rapid HIV tests.
+In the afternoon, while the arguments were taking place inside, art, music, a community kitchen, a parade, ballroom dancing, and a batucada band unfolded in the street.
+A stand from the Ministry of Women and Diversity of the Province of Buenos Aires offered information and the possibility of taking rapid HIV tests.

 The prosecution team, led by Juan Pablo Caniggia, presented a detailed reconstruction of the events that occurred between the night of March 11 and the early morning of March 12, 2021.
-"We have established that between 9:00 p.m. on March 11 and 4:33 a.m. on March 12, inside the home at Mansilla 1203, two adult males, identified as Luis Alberto Ramos and Oscar Montes, intentionally caused the death of Tehuel, who identified himself as a man, out of hatred for his gender identity," Caniggia stated.
+"We have established that between 9:00 p.m. on March 11 and 4:33 a.m. on March 12, inside the residence at 1203 Mansilla Street, two adult males, identified as Luis Alberto Ramos and Oscar Montes, intentionally caused the death of Tehuel, who identified as male, out of hatred for his gender identity," Caniggia stated.

 The accused, Luis Ramos

-The Prosecutor's Office warned that although the murder was carried out using methods yet to be determined, " Tehuel was killed by Luis Ramos ."
-Among the evidence incriminating him, Caniggia cited testimony that places Tehuel with Ramos on the night of his disappearance, an analysis of Tehuel's phone that placed his last known location at Ramos's home, and the findings at the defendant's home: blood stains with traces of Tehuel's DNA, remains of his jacket, and the casing of his cell phone, both burned.
-Caniggia also highlighted Ramos' escape after the investigation began as evidence of his guilt.
+The prosecution warned that although the homicide was perpetrated using methods yet to be determined, “ Tehuel was murdered by Luis Ramos .”
+Among the incriminating evidence, Caniggia mentioned testimonies placing Tehuel with Ramos on the night of his disappearance, the analysis of Tehuel's phone which places his last location at Ramos's residence, and the findings at the accused's home: bloodstains with traces of Tehuel's DNA, remnants of his jacket, and his cell phone case, both burned.
+Furthermore, Caniggia emphasized Ramos's flight after the investigation began as an indication of his guilt.

-"While it is true that we have no way of determining how this atrocious crime against Tehuel's humanity was carried out, we have no doubt that the defendant was one of the perpetrators ," the prosecutor emphasized.
-Caniggia also emphasized Ramos's violent personality, mentioned by various witnesses and the experts who interviewed him.
-He also highlighted his transphobic expressions, citing testimony from his ex-partner and other witnesses.
+“While it is true that we have no way of determining how this atrocious crime against Tehuel was committed, we have no doubt that the accused was one of the perpetrators ,” the prosecutor emphasized.
+Caniggia also stressed Ramos’s violent personality, mentioned by various witnesses and by the experts who interviewed him.
+He highlighted his transphobic remarks, citing testimonies from his ex-partner and other witnesses.

-"I know he didn't like men being with men, and women with women.
-That made him angry," Ramos's ex-partner recounted at the trial.
-She also recounted the beatings she received from him, to the point of losing a pregnancy, and accused him of sexually abusing her child.
+“I know he didn’t like men being with men, and women with women.
+That made him angry,” Ramos’s ex-partner testified at the trial.
+She also recounted the beatings she received from him, to the point of losing a pregnancy, and accused him of sexually abusing her son.

 On the right, prosecutor Juan Pablo Caniggia

-"Ramos referred to him as a boy- girl "
+"Ramos referred to him as a boy or a girl ."

-Another witness, a fellow activist in the MST—a space where Ramos and Tehuel met—described how Ramos often said Tehuel “ was a waste of a woman for having become a man.”
-“When Tehuel wasn't present, Ramos referred to him as “boy-girl . ” He denied his identity,” the Prosecutor's Office emphasized.
+Another witness, a fellow activist in the MST—the group where Ramos and Tehuel met—described how Ramos used to say that Tehuel “ was a waste of a woman for having become a man.”
+“When Tehuel wasn’t around, Ramos referred to him as a boy-girl .
+He denied him his identity,” the prosecution emphasized.

-For Caniggia and his team, there was an asymmetrical power relationship between the perpetrator and Tehuel's vulnerable state.
-Ramos was his friend and role model, and Tehuel was in dire financial straits and couldn't find work.
-"Tehuel had taken Ramos as a role model.
-The defendant took advantage of that.
-As an expert witness said yesterday, Tehuel was a victim of cisnoring.
-He was fighting for recognition, and he was left exposed to the wolves, where his life was lost .
+For Caniggia and his team, there was an asymmetrical power dynamic between the perpetrator and Tehuel's vulnerable state.
+Ramos was his friend and role model; Tehuel lived in dire financial straits and couldn't find work.
+“Tehuel had looked up to Ramos as a role model.
+The accused took advantage of that.
+As an expert witness stated yesterday, Tehuel was a victim of cisnormativity.
+He was struggling to be recognized, and he was exposed to predators who ultimately took his life .

-At the end of the arguments, Norma, Tehuel's mother, led a march to demand justice along with Johana Ramallo's mother and relatives of the victims.
+At the end of the arguments, Norma, Tehuel's mother, led a march to demand justice, along with Johana Ramallo's mother and relatives of victims

 What happens in a trial if there is no body or autopsy: background

-One of the greatest challenges of the case is the absence of the victim, explained Prosecutor Caniggia.
-"But that does not absolve the accused of responsibility.
-It is not essential for a conviction in a homicide case that a body be found and an autopsy be performed," he said, given the wealth of factual evidence.
-In this regard, he cited other convictions for the homicide of missing persons.
-One of them was the conviction of the perpetrators of Miguel Bru, a journalism student who disappeared, tortured, and murdered at the 9th Police Station in La Plata on August 17, 1990.
-His mother, Rosa Bru, and his colleagues continue to ask themselves, "Where is Miguel?"
-Rosa was with Tehuel's mother at this trial yesterday and today.
+One of the biggest challenges in the case is the absence of the victim, explained Prosecutor Caniggia.
+“But that doesn't absolve the accused of responsibility.
+A body and an autopsy are not essential for a homicide conviction,” he said, given the amount of factual evidence.
+In this regard, he cited other convictions for the murder of disappeared persons.
+One of them was the conviction of the perpetrators of the murder of Miguel Bru, a journalism student who disappeared, was tortured, and was killed at the 9th Police Station in La Plata on August 17, 1990.
+His mother, Rosa Bru, and his classmates continue to ask, “Where is Miguel?”
+Rosa was present yesterday and today, accompanying Tehuel's mother at this trial.

-The prosecutor also cited crimes against humanity as an example of state terrorism.
-He cited a fragment of the transphobia ruling in the June 13, 2019, transfemicide case against Marcela Chocobar , to highlight the harm caused by the crime of disappearance.
+The prosecutor also cited the crimes against humanity committed during the State Terrorism regime.
+He quoted a passage from the ruling in the transphobic hate crime case concerning the murder of Marcela Chocobar on June 13, 2019, to highlight the harm caused by enforced disappearance.

-There were other references to other cases involving transvestites and trans people, such as the ruling on the transvesticide of Diana Sacayán and the ruling by the Inter-American Court of Human Rights on Vicki Hernandez in Honduras.
+There were other references to other cases of transvestites and trans people, such as the ruling for the transvesticide of Diana Sacayán and that of the Inter-American Court of Human Rights for Vicki Hernandez in Honduras.

-The prosecutor concluded his argument: "I request that Ramos be sentenced to life imprisonment, based on the methodology and concealment of the body, as a co-perpetrator of the crime of aggravated homicide due to hatred based on gender identity."
-He also requested the implementation of a specific protocol for searching for missing LGBTI+ persons, with a focus on sexual and gender diversity.
-He also requested that the provincial government declare a social emergency in response to violence due to prejudice against transvestite and trans people.
+The prosecutor concluded his argument: “I request that Ramos be sentenced to life imprisonment, given the methodology used and the concealment of the body, as a co-perpetrator of the crime of aggravated homicide motivated by hatred of gender identity.”
+He also requested the implementation of a specific protocol for searching for missing LGBTI+ people, with a focus on sexual and gender diversity.
+And he asked the provincial government to declare a state of social emergency regarding bias-motivated violence against transgender and transvestite people.

-"I hope this conviction will not only bring justice to Tehuel and his family, but will also send a clear message to society that violence against transvestites and trans people will not be tolerated," the prosecutor concluded.
-He concluded by asking, "Where is Tehuel?"
+“I hope this sentence not only brings justice to Tehuel and his family but also sends a clear message to society that violence against transvestites and transgender people will not be tolerated,” the prosecutor concluded.
+He finished by asking, “Where is Tehuel?”
 The entire courtroom applauded.

-Complaint: "Ramos kills Tehuel and finds a confluence of all the hatred he felt."
+Lawsuit: "Ramos kills Tehuel and finds a confluence of all the hatred he had"

-The complaint representing Tehuel's mother, Norma Nahuelcurá, comprised of attorneys Flavia Centurión and Cristian González, Pilar Rodríguez Genin, and María Dolores Amaya, echoed the prosecutor's position and elaborated on the aggravating factor of hatred based on gender identity.
-"Ramos never recognized Tehuel as a masculinity ," González stated, also highlighting the asymmetrical relationship between Ramos, 37, and Tehuel, 21.
-One was a leader of a social movement, a leader who showed compassion and was willing to help.
+The legal team representing Tehuel's mother, Norma Nahuelcurá, comprised of lawyers Flavia Centurión and Cristian González, Pilar Rodríguez Genin, and María Dolores Amaya, endorsed the prosecution's position and emphasized the aggravating factor of hate based on gender identity.
+"Ramos never recognized Tehuel as a man ," stated González, also highlighting the asymmetrical relationship between Ramos, 37, and Tehuel, 21.
+One was a leader in a social movement, a figure who showed compassion and offered help.
 The other was an activist.

-The plaintiffs' lawyers emphasized the cruelty of the crime, associating it with hatred toward the LGBTI+ community.
-"Violence against the LGBTI+ community has a unique quality: cruelty and viciousness that is intended to leave an indelible mark.
-It's as if the victim's body were a second hostage to their hatred," González argued.
-She explained that in this case, Ramos not only denied the possibility of her existence but also that of her remains so that the family could grieve.
+The lawyers for the plaintiffs emphasized the cruelty of the crime, linking it to hatred toward the LGBTI+ community.
+"Violence against the LGBTI+ community has a particular characteristic: cruelty and viciousness aimed at leaving an indelible mark.
+It's as if the victim's body were a second hostage to their hatred," argued González.
+She explained that in this case, Ramos not only denied the possibility of the victim's existence but also denied the release of her remains, preventing the family from grieving.

-"This is doing something to the family and to society," he said.
-And looking at the court, he stated: "You have the opportunity to set a jurisprudential precedent and make this society feel that the institutions that purport to regulate interpersonal relationships can adapt to the current times."
+“This is being done to the family and to society,” he said.
+And looking at the court, he added: “You have the opportunity to set a legal precedent and make this society feel that the institutions that seek to regulate interpersonal relationships can be updated to reflect current times.”.

-The plaintiff was forceful in his request: "We do not hesitate to say that Luis Alberto Ramos is guilty of homicide aggravated by hatred of gender identity, and therefore we request that he be sentenced to life imprisonment."
+The plaintiffs were emphatic in their request: "We do not hesitate to say that Luis Alberto Ramos is guilty of homicide aggravated by hatred of gender identity, and therefore we request that he be sentenced to life imprisonment.".

-She joined the call for the implementation of a protocol for searching for trans people.
-The complaint also requested "that the three provincial branches be urged to comply with the Diana Sacayán law, which is the trans employment quota ."
+She joined the call for the implementation of a protocol for searching for transgender people.
+The lawsuit also requested "that the three branches of provincial government be urged to comply with the law known as the Diana Sacayán Law, which establishes a transgender employment quota ."
 "If Tehuel had had a formal job, he surely wouldn't have exposed himself to a wolf like that ," González said.
-She also concluded her argument with a question that resonates throughout the community: "Where is Tehuel?"
+She also concluded her statement with a question that resonates throughout the community: "Where is Tehuel?"

 Norma, Tehuel's mother